DominickW-C/javaGame/notes.md

   not going to be mentioning it in these notes anymore as it's annoying to do.
 Like I am still trying to do this on my own, if I am Googling something I am trying to learn what it does (although some of the frame stuff I am still confused on), I am doing this to try and learn ok I am gonna be Googling things I don't know.

+** 6-21-25 **
+- I finally figured out how to draw graphics on the screen that took way too much time for me to do but it works now.
+  Updated TODO so see that for next things that will be done.
+I also tried cleaning up the code a lot to make it a lot more readable.
+I should still go back and add JavaDocs to the classes and stuff though.